shukarCA/influx_nut/README.md

 # influx_nut

+I am archiving this repo as I no longer use it, and the project it was forked from is also archived so I can't merge it.
+The differences from the project it was forked from are twofold.
+Firstly, the change from just collections to collections.abc improved support for newer version of Python.
+Secondly, changes to a split() action were made to add support for spaces in UPS status values.

 An interface between Network UPS Tools and influxdb.

 This allows sending metrics from NUT to an influxdb database.